 - Leroy Garcia’s opening remarks are notable for what he didn’t mention.
 Here’s the Colorado Senate president’s speech, annotated.

-We want your questions about how lawmaking works in Colorado
+We still want your questions about how lawmaking works in Colorado

 The legislative process is complicated, and we know that you may have questions we haven’t addressed here.
 So send us your questions below (no question is too small or too basic) and we’ll work to get answers posted throughout the session.